Silvestre et Maucotel, Paris 1902

 Ernest Maucotel (b.1867,d.unknown) was one of many great makers born in Mirecourt.
 He apprenticed with Paul Bailly before working for his uncle in Moscow in 1885.
 After Silvestre's death in 1913, he joined the partnership with Paul Deschamp.

-This beautiful French violin, patterned after a 1690's Stradivarius, exhibits choice materials, crisp workmanship and is covered in lush, supple, transparent red varnish.
+This beautiful French violin, modeled after Stradivari, exhibits choice materials, crisp workmanship and is covered in lush, supple, transparent red varnish.
 It has a sweet and balanced tone and makes an elegant choice in almost any musical setting.